ryankaplan/ryankaplan.github.io/_posts/2017-04-11-compiling-shaders-on-the-fly.md

 }
 ~~~

-Each node of the tree has a type and a list of children (which might be empty).
-Nodes that represent variables like $x$ and $p$ have type `VARIABLE`, in which case they have a name attribute as well.
+Each node of the tree has a type and a list of children.
+Operator nodes like `TIMES` have a list of two children. `VARIABLE` nodes have names like $y$ and $p$ and have no children.

 There are many good open-source equation parsers online.
-But I've felt for a while that parsing and compiler technology is out of reach, and in an attempt to stop feeling that way I decided to build my own.
+But I've felt for a while that parsing and compiler technology is out of reach.
+I decided to build my own so I could stop feeling that way.

 My parser uses a technique called Pratt Parsing.
-If you're interested in learning more about it, I highly this article <a href="http://journal.stuffwithstuff.com/2011/03/19/pratt-parsers-expression-parsing-made-easy/" target="_blank">this article</a>.
-I also found it helpful to read the source code for <a href="https://github.com/evanw/glslx" target="_blank">GLSLX</a>, a GLSL type checker.
-It uses a Pratt Parser to parse expressions in GLSL code.
+If you're interested in learning more about it, I recommend <a href="http://journal.stuffwithstuff.com/2011/03/19/pratt-parsers-expression-parsing-made-easy/" target="_blank">this excellent article</a>.
+I also found it helpful to read the source code for <a href="https://github.com/evanw/glslx/blob/master/src/core/parser.sk" target="_blank">GLSLX</a>, which uses a Pratt Parser to parse expressions in GLSL code.

 My parser gave me a way to turn the user's equation into an AST.
-The next step in our process is turning an AST into GLSL code.
+The next step is turning an AST into GLSL.

 ## GLSL generation

 Given an AST, we want to...

- - Find variables that aren't co-ordinates, so that we can generate uniform declarations for them (like `uniform float var_p;`) and so that we can show sliders for them in the UI.
+ - Find variables that aren't co-ordinates, so that we can generate uniform declarations for them (like `uniform float var_p;`).
- - Generate a string containing GLSL code that computes the right hand side of the user's equation.
-In our example this is `sin(x * var_p) * cos(y * var_p)`.
+ - Generate a GLSL expression for the user's equation, like `sin(x * var_p) * cos(y * var_p)`.

-The first task is solved by looking at each node in your AST and keeping track any nodes of type `VARIABLE` whose name isn't `x` or `y`.
+The first task is solved by looking at each node in your AST and keeping track of any nodes of type `VARIABLE` whose name isn't `x` or `y`.

-To solve the second task, I have a function like the following that walks over the tree and builds the GLSL code.
+To solve the second task, we recursively walk through the tree and generate GLSL for each subtree.
 Here's a really simplified example of the real function that does this:

 ~~~js
 function toGLSL(node) {